 Heart-health-1180x400

-In Australia, 1 in 6 adults – or 4.2 million people – have heart disease.
-It's the leading cause of death, with more than 40,000 lives lost each year.
+In Australia, an estimated 1.3 million people reported living with heart disease, and it's the second leading cause of death, with more than 40,000 lives lost each year.

 Download our free nutrition fact sheet for expert dietitian advice on heart health.